 Highlands Sightfishing for Char and Trout

-Tungnaá is a fascinating crystal-clear stream, flowing through beautiful miniature canyons as well as more traditional pools filled with both Ice Age brown trout and big Arctic char.
-This Highland stream is probably one of the best kept Iceland trout fishing secrets.
-The river offers a more technical challenge, where stealth, among other attributes, is essential.
-The native brown trout and Arctic char average 2-4 lbs, with some monsters reaching up to 12 lbs.
+Tungnaá is a fascinating crystal-clear stream, flowing through beautiful miniature canyons as well as more traditional pools, filled with both Ice Age brown trout and big Arctic char.
+This highland stream is probably one of the best kept Iceland trout fishing secrets.
+The river offers a more technical challenge than some, where stealth, among other attributes, is essential.
+The native brown trout and Arctic char average two to four pounds, with some monsters reaching up to 12lb.

 Sightfishing for big trout and char

-Tungnaá is a formerly milky glacial river that became gin clear in 2013 as a consequence of a newly opened hydro-electric power plant.
-The new plant transformed this formerly rough, dark river into a fascinating crystal-clear stream.
-It is now a wonderful sight fishery for wild brown trout and Arctic char.
+Tungnaá was formerly a milky glacial river, but became gin clear in 2013 as a consequence of a newly opened hydro-electric power plant.
+The new plant transformed this previously rough, dark river into a fascinating crystal-clear stream.
+It is now a wonderful sight fishery for wild brown trout and Arctic char, with anglers in recent seasons regularly catching fish in the two to four pound range.
+For those looking to target larger fish, it has not been uncommon to encounter both trout and char in the seven pound range.

 Nymphs and streamers on a floating line have been the most productive methods in the cold waters of the Tungnaá.
 Dry fly fishing can also be great when caddis and the famous Iceland midge (non-biting) hatches are in full force.
 Each season we enjoy learning new secrets and intricacies of this wonderful highlands river.